Still no COVID-19 relief bill as U.S. Congress faces shutdown deadline | Politics

 The U.S. Congress looked increasingly unlikely on Friday to meet a deadline to agree on $900 billion in fresh COVID-19 aid and instead may pass a third stopgap spending bill to keep the government from shutting down at midnight.
 After months of partisan finger-pointing and inaction, Republicans and Democrats have been negotiating intensely this week on what is expected to be the biggest package since spring to provide relief to a country struggling with a pandemic that is killing over 3,000 people a day.

-They have reported progress, but enough differences remained by late on Thursday that talks looked likely to stretch into the weekend.
+With some support from Republican President Donald Trump, who leaves office on Jan.
+20, they have reported progress.
+But enough differences remained that talks looked likely to stretch into the weekend.
 That would force Congress to pass a stopgap spending bill - known as a continuing resolution, or CR - to keep the government operating for a few days after current funding expires at midnight.
-Congressional leaders plan to pass the COVID-19 aid as part of sweeping legislation to fund the government through September 2021.
+Congressional leaders plan to attach the COVID-19 aid to a $1.4 trillion funding bill to keep the government open through September 2021.

 Republican Senate Majority Leader Mitch McConnell said talks were continuing and remained productive.
 "I am even more optimistic now than I was last night that a bipartisan, bicameral framework for a major rescue package is close at hand," McConnell said as he opened the chamber on Friday.